• Skip to main content

 “Mahou” is not commonly used in Japanese conversations.
 Interestingly, however, many Japanese learners know this word as it is very often used in Japanese movies, songs, manga, anime, and the like.

 Native speakers say “mahou” normally to mean ‘magic’ in Japanese.
-In addition, they sometimes use it as a metaphor for an unbelievable method or result.
 In this blog post, I will explain its definition and meanings in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “mahou” more clearly.
+My explanations would help Japanese learners understand “mahou” more clearly.
 Then, let’s get started!

 Contents